Seaweed Foraging in Devon, Dorset & Cornwall

 • The biology of macroalgae and some of their surprising adaptation features.

-• An in - depth look at how to identify seaweeds (we'll look at between 12 - 20) and coastal greens (up to 5), as well as other plants that you could confuse them with so that you know what to avoid.
+• An in - depth look at how to identify seaweeds (we'll look at between 12 - 20) including some of the seaweeds you want to avoid.
 We'll compare textures, tastes and flavours.

 • The nutritional profile of seaweeds and the discovery of the umami taste.

-• The history, folklore and traditional and modern uses of seaweed - you'll learn why dulse was served at pubs and why the Irish traditionally took seaweed baths.
+• The history, folklore and traditional and modern uses of seaweed - you'll learn why dulse was served at pubs and why the Victorians traditionally took seaweed baths as a beauty treatment.

 • Methods and demonstration of preparation and cooking, conservation and storing - including pickling and drying.